 Check Air Compressor Drive Belt (if compressor is belt-driven).
 If the air compressor is belt-driven, check the condition and tightness of the belt.
+It should be in good condition.

-5.3.2 - During Step 5 Walkaround Inspection
+5.3.2 - During Step 5 Walk-around Inspection

-Check slack adjusters on s-cam brakes.
+Check Slack Adjusters on S-cam Brakes.
 Park on level ground and chock the wheels to prevent the vehicle from moving.
 Release the parking brakes so you can move the slack adjusters.
 Use gloves and pull hard on each slack adjuster that you can reach.
 If a slack adjuster moves more than about one inch where the push rod attaches to it, it probably needs adjustment.
-Have it adjusted by qualified personnel.
+Adjust it or have it adjusted.
 Vehicles with too much brake slack can be very hard to stop.
 Out-of-adjustment brakes are the most common problem found in roadside inspections.
 Be safe.
 Check the slack adjusters.
-The manual adjustment of automatic slack adjusters is dangerous because it may give the driver a false sense of security regarding the effectiveness of the braking system.